Ciudad Juárez Rebels

-The Ciudad Juárez Rebels is the self-imposed name of a group of Mexican serial killers who were active between 1995 and 1996 in Ciudad Juárez, and are responsible for several feminicides in the city.
+The Ciudad Juárez Rebels was the self-imposed name of a group of Mexican serial killers who were active between 1995 and 1996 in Ciudad Juárez, and are responsible for several feminicides in the city.
 The group was led by Sergio Armendáriz Diaz (born 1980) and Juan Contreras Jurado.
 Three other members of the group were sentenced in 2005: Carlos Barriento Vidales, Gerardo Fernández Molina and Romel Omar Ceniceros Garcia.

 All of the members were convicted of eight murders, but their victim count is suspected to be between 10 and 14.
 According to the detainees themselves, they worked as hitmen for Abdul Latif Sharif, a convicted murderer suspected of homicides in the city, but this could not be verified.

 Crimes

 On April 7, 1996, the torso of a woman was found in a vacant lot on the outskirts of the city, in a property called Lomas de Poleo, as well as several bones belonging to other victims.
 The torso belonged to Rosario García Leal, a 17-year-old employee at a Philips store who disappeared on December 7, 1995; she allegedly died of a craniecephalic contusion, while still alive she was raped and tortured.
 There were cuts on her body from a sharp weapon and sperm was found in her vagina.
 On the victim's clothes the letter "R" was found had been marked through rips, and a business card of a man named "Hector" was also found.

 The exact day of García's death is not known, but it is believed to have been sometime around February 1996.
 Her murder was atypical to other related cases because they had kept her alive for a relatively long time, which had not happened in other cases.